cagatayakkus/dart_algorithms/bin/algorithms/sorting_algorithms/merge_sort/README.md

 ## Test

-Test codes, which are associated to the linked list, are can be found in `test/merge_sort.test.dart`
+Test codes, which are associated to this algorithm, are can be found in `test/merge_sort.test.dart`

 ## Time Complexity Table